 Holding cabinets and proofing cabinets are used in the foodservice industry to maintain foods in an ideal environment in order to keep them as fresh as possible.
+Commercial food warming cabinets and heated holding cabinets come in various sizes and styles, each offering very unique benefits.
 Holding cabinets keep fully cooked food at safe temperatures until it is ready to be served while proofing cabinets provide the best possible conditions for the final step in making the perfect dough.
 These units allow operators to change temperature and humidity for each specific food, so the food is perfectly heated or held.

 Holding cabinets hold cooked foods at a safe temperature until you’re ready to serve it to your guests.
 Ideal for catering events and large dining experiences, holding cabinets allow your team to be prepared for even the busiest dinner rush.